varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 invisible: true

 ---
-This article features some problems that developers often face to when writing JavaScript for a client side, some possible solutions to these problems and the explanations of my choice among those solutions.
+This article features common problems that developers often face when writing JavaScript for the client side; possible solutions to these problems and explanations of my choices.

 ## Client side magic
 I am going to write about client-side JavaScript only, the code runs under a browser and empowers an interface with interactivity.

-A piece of interface is reprecented with some HTML (and obviously styled with CSS).
-Also it can be equiped with JavaScript usually describing how to react on user's doings.
+A piece of interface is represented with some HTML (and obviously styled with CSS).
+Also it can be equiped with JavaScript usually describing how to react on user's actions.

 So, when developing a piece of interface, we write: